mdfad-tech/Cybersecurity-Architects-Handbook-Second-Edition/README.md

 ```
 .
 ├── README.md
-├── Chapter_XX/                              # Per-chapter code snippets and assets referenced in the book
+├── Chapter_XX/                              # Per-chapter labs, code snippets and assets referenced in the book

 ```